isqua/isqua/README.md

 ### Hi, I’m Alex :lion:

 I am a full-stack developer, working on an ad campaigns dashboard with dozens of charts and forms.
-My current stack includes React and Redux.
+My current stack includes TypeScript and React.

 #### Contributions